Catherine Cheng is the author of Whitefish, a literary horror debut coming out in Fall 2027 with Flatiron Books and Hodder & Stoughton.

 Turn the page for an unforgettable dining experience.

+“It was exquisite.
+And wrong.
 Like putting your mouth on something still alive.”

 Other Projects